 How To Navigate Remote Work Cybersecurity Risks

 Remote workers need offline access to business systems and tools in order to work effectively, but this can introduce compliance risks.
 It’s not uncommon for an employee to download an unauthorized productivity app to help them stay organized, but these apps can introduce cybersecurity vulnerabilities into your business-critical systems if the app goes unpatched or unmonitored.
-As such, effective remote worker monitoring must include strategies to enforce compliance, ensure employee privacy, and guarantee employees are using tools the right way.
+As such, an effective remote worker monitoring solution must include strategies to enforce compliance, ensure employee privacy, and guarantee employees are using tools the right way.

 Remote workforce management software can help!
 By acting as an all-encompassing remote worker productivity manager complete with all kinds of intuitive dashboards, you and your team members can get rid of redundant applications with overlapping functionalities.
 Not only does this reduce licensing costs, but it also streamlines productivity tracking for everyone.
 Investing in the right technologies helps everyone make the most of their work hours, no matter where they are.